 This update on the classic casserole is lighter, leaner, and loaded with wholesome vegetables.
 It’s a complete meal that can be made in advance and freezes well.

 If you have leftover Thanksgiving turkey, tetrazzini is a perfect way to enjoy it in a whole new way.
-If there are no leftovers to speak of, it is worth cooking a little extra—even a rotisserie chicken will do.
-(Conversely, Slow Cooker Turkey Breast or Slow Roasted Whole Chicken are two delicious and easy recipes which will reward you with leftovers!)
+If there are no leftovers to speak of, it’s worth cooking a little extra—even a rotisserie chicken will do.
+(As an option, Slow Cooker Turkey Breast or Slow Roasted Whole Chicken are two easy recipes that will provide the leftovers.)